-I have often thought that the timing of the earth is off.
-Maybe I have just experienced too much death for someone so young and the only way to justify such loss is by explaining it away with a problem in the earth’s rhythm and cadence.
+Maybe I have just experienced too much death for someone so young.
+And the only way to justify such loss is by explaining it away with a problem in the earth’s rhythm and cadence.

-Maybe the timing is always just right and it’s up to us to decide if we keep going or not.
+Maybe it’s like everything else, or maybe it’s the coffee and the eggs and everything else, or maybe the timing is always just right and it’s up to us to decide if we keep going or not.
 I’ll take mine sunny side-up, please.
 Coffee black.

 Bernice bought George the truck and he’d decided to take it out onto the country roads.
 My grandfather specified country roads, not highway which made me think of that James Taylor song, Country Road.

 I guess my feet know where they want me to go

 Walking on a country road.